uci-rendering/diff-render-website/README.md

-# Physics-Based Differentiable and Inverse Rendering Website
+# Physics-Based Differentiable and Inverse Rendering

-This website is for providing a comprehensive introduction---with detailed examples and codes---on physics-based differentiable and inverse rendering techniques.
+This website provides a comprehensive introduction---with detailed examples and codes---on recent advances in physics-based differentiable and inverse rendering.

 ## Accessing the website